-The Goat has craft beer and cocktails and is a scratch kitchen with locally sourced and sustainable foods and once you take a bite of the food you will understand why it is such a popular place.
+The Goat is a scratch kitchen with locally sourced and sustainable foods that also serves craft beer and cocktails.
+Once you take a bite of the food, you will understand why it is such a popular place.

-For an appetizer, I highly recommend the Steak Nachos (Marinated steak, melted cheeses, pickled red onion, cilantro, jalapenos, balsamic glaze, guacamole, sour cream).
+I highly recommend the Steak Nachos at the Goat.
+They are made with marinated steak, melted cheeses, pickled red onion, cilantro, jalapenos, balsamic glaze, guacamole, and sour cream.

 The chicken wings are another great option.

 You can’t go wrong with one of their sandwiches or burgers.

 We were too full for dessert but I definitely want to try one of theirs the next time that I visit.

 Breakfast That Will Put a Smile on Your Face

 Animatronics and fantastic food, The Frizzle Chicken Farmhouse Cafe is a bit of a gimmick in the best ways possible.